-- Combination chest and hip belt: Whenever a hip belt does not fit reliably due to the body structure or the body’s center of gravity is shifted upwards, the use of a chest belt becomes necessary in addition to the hip seat belt.
-Typical case studies: Due to their physique, children have a higher center of gravity than adults.
+- Combination chest and hip belt: Whenever a hip belt does not fit reliably due to the body structure or the body’s centre of gravity is shifted upwards, the use of a chest belt becomes necessary in addition to the hip seat belt.
+Typical case studies: due to their physique, children have a higher centre of gravity than adults.
 In addition, the hips and waist of petite children in particular are not yet so developed that a seat belt alone is sufficient.
-Even in the case of obese people, it can happen that the hip belt does not fit well and the body’s center of gravity has shifted.
+Even in the case of obese people, it can happen that the hip belt does not fit well and the body’s centre of gravity has shifted.
 Especially in combination with a heavy backpack, however, it is necessary to wear a chest belt for people with “normal measurements”.

 - Climbing harnesses: Especially for via ferrata, however, complete harnesses, i.e. harnesses that have both leg and shoulder straps, are often used.
-Belts of this type are also very practical for children.
+Harnesses of this type are also very practical for children.

 Modern via ferrata sets always come in a Y-shape.
 This means that in addition to a tie-in loop and a strap fall absorber, they have two arms, each with a via ferrata carabiner.
 The resulting shape is similar to a Y, hence the name.
 But what are the individual components good for?